+2.3.
 System Configuration and Models Development

+The interface of our immersive, multisensory environment is typical of current high-end VR.
 "Virtual Water's" hardware architecture includes a Pentium II processor with 3D graphics accelerator.
-For the navigation and immersion in the virtual environment, we use the Head Mounted Display V6 from Virtual Research, as well as one Cyberglove with cybertouch (for haptic information), from Virtual Technologies, and a Polhemus Isotrack II magnetic orientation position sensor for two receptors (cf. Figure 1).
+For the navigation and immersion in the virtual environment, we use the Head Mounted Display V6 from Virtual Research, as well as one Cyberglove with cybertouch (for haptic information), from Virtual Technologies, and a Polhemus Isotrack II magnetic orientation position sensor for two receptors (see Figure 1).
 This class of hardware will not be common in classes in the next years, but it allows us to deliver a product with minimal quality.